adtac/fssb/README.md

 In Linux, every program's every operation (well, not every operation; most) is actually made through something called a system call - or syscall for short.
-The `open` command in Pythin is actually a `fopen` command written in C a layer below, which is actually a syscall called `open` (this is wrapped by `glibc`).
+The `open` command in Python is actually a `fopen` command written in C a layer below, which is actually a syscall called `open` (this is wrapped by `glibc`).